haskellfoundation/hs-opt-handbook.github.io/src/Optimizations/GHC_opt/lambda_lifting.rst

    The fundamental tradeoff is decreased heap allocation for an increase in function parameters at each call site.
 This means that lambda lifting trades heap for stack and is not always a performance win.
-See `When to Manually Apply Lambda Lifting`_ for guidance on recognizing when your program may benefit.
+See :ref:`When to Manually Apply Lambda Lifting <when>` for guidance on recognizing when your program may benefit.

 How Lambda Lifting Works in GHC